Cloudbox/autoscan/README.md

     port: 5432 # optional, default is 5432
     name: autoscan # optional, default is autoscan
     username: postgres # optional, default is postgres
-    password: your_password_here # optional only when type is sqlite
+    password: your_password_here # optional, default is empty
 ```

 ## Processor